 To present in BYU LawStories on the Mainstage write a true story about your life and the law.
 You can focus on one main idea or weave several experiences together into a thematic whole.
 Remember that your experience does not need to be dramatic to be meaningful: significant events and epiphanies can occur in everyday experiences.
 Make sure you go beyond merely writing an anecdote, and create a story that has a narrative arc and illustrates growth, change, or a perceptual shift.
 Being specific and descriptive will help you connect with your readers and listeners, and lend your story authenticity and interest.

 Moving into a new year, we are excited to announce our next selections for BYU LawReads.
-Join us in our journey into insider trading on Wall Street and racial segregation across America.
+Join us in our journey into the struggle for ratification of the 19th Amendment and opiate addiction across America.

 Students are invited to submit entries in the LawStories Proximate Cause Instagram contest.
 How has your law school experience helped you get proximate with people?
 What is your cause?
 How has law school helped you get proximate with that cause?
 A summer experience?
 A clinic?
 Volunteer work?
 Post a photo with a caption (limit 2200 characters) online using #BYULaw and #ProximateCause.
 (For those not on Instagram, email entries to firstname.lastname@example.org.)